SuadeLabs/fire/documentation/properties/type.md

 As referenced in the [LCR][lcr] Regulation Article 28 (6) as any account:
 > containing notes, bonds and other securities issued which are sold exclusively in the retail market and held in a retail account.
 Limitations shall be placed such that those instruments cannot be bought and held by parties other than retail customers.

-### deferred
-A **deferred** account is an account in which the recognition of certain revenue or expenses on the income statement is delayed for a certain period of time.
-For example, a deferred tax asset, which is reported in F1.01 of FINREP,  is defined by IAS 12.5 as follows:
-> the amounts of income taxes recoverable in future periods in respect of:
-(a) deductible temporary differences;
-(b)the carryforward of unused tax losses; and
-(c) the carryforward of unused tax credits.

-### intangible
-An account which holds intangible assets.
-IAS 38 defines an **intangible asset** as:
-> an identifiable non-monetary asset without physical substance.

-### goodwill
-**Goodwill** is a type of intangible asset.
-IFRS3, Appendix A, defines **goodwill** as:
-> an asset representing the future economic benefits arising from other assets acquired in a business combination that are not individually identified and separately recognised.

 ### internet_only
 An internet-only account is one that is offered and only accessible via the internet.
 The [FCA][fca-internet] defines the internet in their handbook as: